 If you have concerns about your spouse, you need to speak with your attorney and work through the courts.
 Taking matters into your own hands is not a good idea.
 Even worse is making things up that are untrue about your spouse and claiming that as justification for violating a custody order.

-Child custody matters can be difficult in the best of times, but attempts to better your position by denigrating your spouse will never work, will raise questions of your credibility on every other matter in your case and are unlikely to benefit your children.
+Child custody matters can be difficult in the best of times but attempt to better your position by denigrating your spouse will never work, will raise questions of your credibility on every other matter in your case, and are unlikely to benefit your children.